WayneDW/Interacting-Contour-Stochastic-Gradient-Langevin-Dynamics/README.md

 Folder: **resnet100_cifar100**.

-How to train CIFAR100 using ResNet20 (use -depth X for ResNetXX models and -model wrn -depth 0 for WRN models):
+How to train baseline algorithms on CIFAR100 using ResNet20:

 m-SGDxP4 (a low temperature version of SGHMC)
 ```python